 End of Daylight Savings Time Impact Q&A

 If you have questions about daylight savings and how it is going to impact your health, talk to our providers at Koala® Center For Sleep & TMJ Disorders.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Does the end of daylight savings mean more sleep?

 Why does daylight savings make me feel weird?

 How do I fix my sleep schedule after daylight savings?

 How long does it take your body to adjust to daylight savings time?

 Daylight savings time is an annual change to the clocks in most parts of the world that begins soon before spring and ends a few weeks before winter.
 In the United States, daylight saving time begins at 2 a.m. on the second Sunday in March and ends at 2 a.m. on the first Sunday in November.
 This means that the time change is an hour of daylight in the morning and an hour of darkness in the evening.
 Most people who live in areas where daylight savings time is in effect think of it as an extra hour of sleep; the opposite is also true: we often “miss” an hour of sleep when it starts, which can have all kinds of effects on quality of life.